ClemCB/makers-bank-tech-test/README.md

 - Keeping code DRY when requiring the user to interact with the Bank object rather than their accounts directly.
 I needed to loop through the array of accounts on every function call.
 This was a design decision I made in order for a central Bank to hold multiple accounts.
 - Working without a database required some immediate formatting of dates.
 - Interest in creating a polymorphic function led the need to remove 'undefined' values from transaction history before printing bank statements to the user.
-- Time restraints prevented full coverage of test cases (I would introduce checks for integers and introduce limits on withdrawals).
+- Time restraints prevented full coverage of edge cases (I would introduce limits on withdrawals).